tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 The results for Deliverable 1 encompass team collaboration via slack and with the Teaching Staff, in order to accomplish the goals.
 GitHub establishment requirements will be met including: initialization of an appropriate repository, addition of all branches and a README.
 Additionally, cleaning and pre-processing the data will be considered.
 A 'mockup' database will be included, as well as a potential 'mockup' ML model.
 Lastly, an example ERD will be included for this submission to meet all requirements.
 A SCRUM method of approach will be contemplated in order to attain all goals with optimal results.

-1) Presentation: outline with questions,mock models for DB and ML, visualizations
+1) PRESENTATION: outline with questions,mock models for DB and ML, visualizations

-2) GitHub: working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person
+2) GITHUB: working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person

-3) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits
+3) ML MODEL: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits

 4) DB: fully integrated DB connecting to the model, 1+ joins, one connection string, updated ERD